freedomofpress/securedrop-docs/docs/admin/deployment/sample_privacy_policy.rst

 file may include information about the date, time, and the GPS location of where it was taken, and the type of device used to take the photo.
-Similarly, if you submit a Word file (.doc or .docx) through SecureDrop, it may include the identity of the document’s author, the author’s operating system, GPS data about the author’s location, and the date and time when the document was created.
+Similarly, if you submit a Word file (.doc or .docx) through SecureDrop, it may include the identity of the document's author, the author's operating system, GPS data about the author's location, and the date and time when the document was created.

 Our policy is to scrub metadata from the files we receive through SecureDrop before publication.
-If you don’t want to send us metadata, please use the Metadata Anonymization Toolkit to scrub the file before you submit it.
+If you don't want to send us metadata, please use the Metadata Anonymization Toolkit to scrub the file before you submit it.

-Collection of information about journalists’ use of SecureDrop
+Collection of information about journalists' use of SecureDrop
 --------------------------------------------------------------

-**[MEDIA ORG]** collects information about journalists’ use of SecureDrop for security monitoring and to make sure the system works properly.
+**[MEDIA ORG]** collects information about journalists' use of SecureDrop for security monitoring and to make sure the system works properly.

 This information we collect about journalists includes details about the device,